rabbitmq/rabbitmq-website/site/reliability.md

 ## <a id="consumer-side" class="anchor" href="#publisher-side">Data Safety on the Consumer Side</a>

-In the event of network failure (or a node failure), messages can be duplicated, and consumers must be prepared to handle them.
-If possible, the simplest way to handle this is to ensure that your consumers handle messages in an idempotent way rather than explicitly deal with deduplication.
+In the event of network failure (or a node failure), messages can be [redelivered](/consumers.html#message-properties), and consumers must be prepared to handle deliveries they have seen in the past.
+It is recommended that consumer implementation is designed to be idempotent rather than to explicitly perform deduplication.

-If a message is delivered to a consumer and then requeued (because it was not acknowledged before the consumer connection dropped, for example) then RabbitMQ will set the <code>redelivered</code> flag on it when it is delivered again (whether to the same consumer or a different one).
-This is a hint that a consumer <i>may</i> have seen this message before (although that's not guaranteed, the message may have made it out of the broker but not into a consumer before the connection dropped).
-Conversely if the <code>redelivered</code> flag is not set then it is guaranteed that the message has not been seen before.
+If a message is delivered to a consumer and then requeued, either [automatically](/confirms.html#automatic-requeueing) by RabbitMQ or by the same or different consumer, RabbitMQ will set the <code>redelivered</code> flag on it when it is delivered again.
+This is a hint that a consumer **may** have seen this message before.
+This is not guaranteed as the original delivery might have not made it to any consumers due to a network or consumer application failure.

+If the <code>redelivered</code> flag is not set then it is guaranteed that the message has not been seen before.
 Therefore if a consumer finds it more expensive to deduplicate messages or process them in an idempotent manner, it can do this only for messages with the <code>redelivered</code> flag set.

+### <a id="unprocessable-deliveries" class="anchor" href="#unprocessable-deliveries">Unprocessable Deliveries</a>

+If a consumer determines that it cannot handle a message then it can __reject__ it using <code>basic.reject</code>
+(or <code>basic.nack</code>), either asking the server to requeue it, or not (in which case the server might be configured to <a href="dlx.html">dead-letter</a> it instead.

 ### <a id="cancel-notification" class="anchor" href="#cancel-notification">Consumer Cancel Notification</a>